 The approved test is an online activity called Core Skills Profile for Adults (CSPA).
 This test has been selected by the Government to assess whether applicants for VET Student Loans display competence at or above Exit Level 3 in the Australian Core Skills Framework (ACSF) in both reading and numeracy.
 The test process will be conducted with honesty and integrity.
 It is important that applicants are tested to determine that they can manage the level of study selected.

 All RTOs are required to conduct this testing as part of their conditions of offering VET Student Loans.

 What this means:

-If you have completed year 12 – you are required to show your Certificate of Completion to the Careers Advisor.
-You will still be required to complete an ACBC ‘Language Literacy and Numeracy test’ (LLN) prior to final enrolment to determine if you require any extra support during your study.
-This is a hand written test that has been developed based on requirement of the ACSF at level 3.
+If students have completed year 12 or a level 4 qualification and above – they are required to show their Certificate of Completion to the Careers Advisor.
+They will still be required to complete an ACBC ‘Language Literacy and Numeracy test’ (LLN) prior to final enrolment to determine if they require any extra support during your study.
 This test takes up to 40 minutes to complete.
 The results are confidential.
-The test must be completed on site at ACBC.

-If you have NOT completed year 12 – you are required to complete the online CSPA test prescribed by VET Student Loans prior to final enrolment.
+If students have NOT completed year 12 or a level 4 qualification and above – they are required to complete the online CSPA test prescribed by VET Student Loans prior to final enrolment.
 This is an online test in two stages that takes up to an hour.
-The test must be completed on site at ACBC.

-You will be provided with a calculator and a quiet space and computer to complete this test.
+Applicants will be provided with a calculator and a quiet space and computer to complete this test.
 Mobile phones may not be present during this test.
-When you have completed the test, the Careers Advisor will log into the CSPA system and retrieve your result, and the results of the testing will be reported to you as soon as practicable after the assessment.
+When they have completed the test, the Careers Advisor will log into the CSPA system and retrieve the result, and the results of the testing will be verbally reported to the student immediately and a copy of the test results will be provided.
 The results are confidential.